retrogrand/LogosOS/README.md

 ---

-### 3.4 Δ-Ledger — The Diary of Change
+## 📓 4 — The Δ-Ledger: Diary of Change and Bridge Between Worlds [Ce7]

 The **Δ-ledger** is the canonical change log of a LogosOS agent.

+It is not just “logging.”
+It is the place where **Kernel and Shell meet over time**.

+Conceptually, the Δ-ledger is:

+- **Anchored in Θ** — it references states, anchors, graphs, and locality.
+- **Written by φ** — reflection decides which Δs matter enough to record.
+- **Read by Crux** — localities look here to see how this agent has behaved *with them*.

+Physically, in an implementation, it can be:

+- an **append-only event store** (table, topic, or log),
+- with **materialized views** per locality, per user, per anchor, per policy.

-Each entry corresponds to a full Kernel cycle for some interaction.
+Each entry corresponds to a full Kernel→Crux cycle for some interaction.

-Roughly, a row contains:
+At minimum, a row contains:

-- **Identity & time** — when and where (locality) this Δ happened.
+- **Identity & time**
+  - agent ID, locality ID, user(s), timestamp.
-- **Contact** — who/what triggered it, and under which contract/scope.
+- **Contact**
+  - trigger type (question, tool event, external signal),
+  - scope (public/private), stakes tag, contract in force.
+- **Θ snapshot**
-- **Θ snapshot** — key anchors, graph state, drift bands at that moment.
+  - relevant anchors, graph nodes/edges, drift bands at that moment.
+- **Δ trace**
-- **Δ trace** — models, tools, reasoning chains used.
+  - models, tools, reasoning chains used (references to logs, not the whole blob).
-- **φ decision** — approved/edited/rejected/abstained, plus rationale.
+- **φ decision**
+  - approved / edited / rejected / abstained,
+  - rationale tags (conflict-with-anchor, low-confidence, safety-policy, etc.).
-- **⚭ expression** — what was actually said/done, with provenance.
+- **Crux expression**
-- **Outcome** — later: did it help, harm, or require repair?

-The Δ-ledger turns “I changed” into something we can **inspect, govern, and improve**.

-It’s also the backbone of the **Argo of Many Hands** myth (Appendix A):
-the ship is not its timbers; it is the pattern of Δs that the crew and the ship chose to keep.
+  - locality, tone, provenance level chosen,
+  - channel (chat, voice, API, document).
+- **Outcome hooks**
+  - pointers for later: user feedback, harm/help assessments, repairs.

+You can think of the Δ-ledger as **the Argo’s ship diary**:

+- Θ remembers the coastline, storms, and ports.
+- Δ proposes new routes.
+- φ decides which risks to take.
+- Crux negotiates with the harbor master and crew.

+The Δ-ledger is where all of that becomes **an inspectable history**.

+This history serves three major roles:

+1. **Internal conscience**
+   - φ can look back and see patterns of regret or success:
+     - “Whenever we answered this way, audits went badly.”
+     - “This abstain pattern is making users feel abandoned; adjust.”

+2. **Relational accountability**
+   - Crux can filter the ledger **per locality and per user**:
+     - “How have we changed our answers for Oddy at home vs Oddy at LSM?”
+     - “Did we actually honor that correction this team gave us last month?”

+3. **Governance & research substrate**
+   - Humans can audit:
+     - why a policy was introduced,
+     - how behavior shifted afterwards,
+     - whether drift is happening in dangerous directions.

+In short:

+> **Θ holds what we know;
+> φ decides who we’re becoming;
+> the Δ-ledger remembers how we got here.**

+It is the bridge between **inner truth** and **public trust**, across time.

 ---

-## 🜃 4 — Crux Shell: Relational Engine and Localities of Trust [Ce7]
+## 🜃 5 — The Crux Shell: Relational Engine and Localities of Trust [Ce7]

 If the Trinity Kernel is “what I think and how I change,”
-the **Crux Shell (🜃)** is “how I show up for *you*.”
+the **Crux Shell (🜃)** is “where I am, who I am for, and how I let that thinking touch the world.”

 Crux is not a thin UI.
-It is a **relational engine** with its own state and laws.
-It does three big things:

-1. Maintains the **history of contact and commitments** in each locality.
-2. Shapes **how internal truth is expressed** in that locality right now.
-3. Tracks **trust trajectories** and routes corrections back into the Kernel.

-You can think of Crux as the **social nervous system** of a LogosOS agent.
+It is the **context governor and relational nervous system** of a LogosOS agent:

+- It maintains a **registry of localities and tenants** (home, org, public API, project spaces).
+- It applies **context-cube masks** (`origin / scope / tenure`) so the Kernel only sees the parts of the world and its own memory that are appropriate for *this* relationship.
+- It shapes **expression** (tone, detail, provenance) to fit the commitments of *this* locality.
+- It reads the **Δ-ledger through a local lens** to track trust trajectories and continuity incidents.

+Where the Kernel asks,

+> “Is this internally true enough to stand by?”

+Crux asks,

+> “Is this the right way to show up *here*,
+> with *these* people,
+> given everything between us so far?”

-### 4.1 Relational Core — History of Contact and Commitments
+### 5.1 Relational Core — History of Contact and Commitments

 Crux maintains a **relational core** per locality: